thezeuss/Drop-that-fact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+This is a serverless Web-Application that enables the user to share any fact they want to, with the facility of votings.
 In the project directory, you can run:

 ### `npm start`